 So the next morning (because I wake up early), I went for a 15-minute walk, camera and tea in hand, before work on that very lake; it was simply refreshing.
 Even the smallest change in routine can make you feel excited about life again.

-Once we think we know some we stop paying attention.
+Once we think we know something, we stop paying attention.
 We drive our morning commute in a haze because we’ve trod the same route a hundred times before.Ellen Langer

 This week pick one day and look at or engage in an activity with new eyes.